EvgSkv/logica/docs/index.md

 Feel free to create [github issues](https://github.com/EvgSkv/logica/issues) for bugs and feature requests.

+You questions and comments are welcome at our [github discussions](https://github.com/EvgSkv/logica/discussions)!

 ---

 Unless otherwise noted, the Logica source files are distributed